LiterallyTheOne/deep-learning-with-keras/docs/6-preprocessing-and-augmentation/index.md

 ---
 date: '2025-12-02T08:27:00+03:30'
 draft: true
-title: 'preprocessing and data augmentation'
+title: 'Preprocessing and Data Augmentation'
 description: "A Tutorial about the concept of preprocessing and data augmentation in Keras"
 weight: 80
 tags: [ "Deep-learning", "Keras", "PyTorch", "Python", "Kaggle", "Google-colab", "matplotlib", "Tensorboard" ]